epfl-dlab/aiflows/website/public/docs/getting_started/Quick_Start/quick_start.md

     api_infos: ???
 ```

-The following overwrites the field with your respective API information:
+The following overwrites the field with your personal API information:
 ```python
 # put the API information in the config
 cfg["flow"]["backend"]["api_infos"] = api_information